Incorporating in Delaware

 Why Do Companies Incorporate in Delaware?

 Creating a company is often appealing for the entity's limited liability and being able to easily raise capital, but incorporating in Delaware offers even more benefits.
 Business owners from around the world choose to incorporate in Delaware for our business-friendly laws and the Delaware Court of Chancery.
 This specialized court focuses on business disputes.
 Delaware has a well-established body of corporate laws that is considered favorable to business owners.
-There is also an added level as no information is available for public record when incorporating in Delaware.
+There is also an added level of privacy as no information is available for public record when incorporating in Delaware.
 So a corporation can keep the identities and addresses of their officers and directors not on the public record until an annual report is due.

 What Should I Do Before I Incorporate My Business?